Skip to Content

 Don’t Remove Burrs Over a Rug

-Just like burrs can easily become attached to your clothes, they can just as easily adhere to rugs and carpets.
-If they do happen to fall on your rugs, you’ll have to clean them up the old-fashioned way.
+Just like burrs can become attached to your clothes, they can just as easily adhere to rugs and carpets.
+If they fall on your rugs, you’ll have to clean them up the old-fashioned way: wear your gloves, get a garbage bag, and start picking each one by hand.

 Final Thoughts